kaminiwalunj/mslearn-fabric/Instructions/Labs/06-data-warehouse-v2.md

 - Query the Data Warehouse tables and create a view.

-## You have successfully completed this Lab!
+## You have successfully completed the Lab!